Do you know the difference between PU and Epoxy flooring?

 Before you start worrying about the aesthetics of your flooring, you need to ensure you choose one that can handle the demands that will be placed on it.

 As a general rule, PU flooring is harder wearing than epoxy flooring.
 The news provider explained that PU flooring is the one to choose if you’re looking for a solution that can handle high footfall, heavy machinery, extreme temperatures and corrosive chemicals.

 PU flooring works particularly well in industrial settings because of its highly durable nature.
-It can also withstand much more extreme temperatures than epoxy flooring – for instance, it will be heat resistant to 120 degrees C, compared to 65 degrees C for epoxy options.
+It can also withstand much more extreme temperatures than industrial epoxy floor paint – for instance, it will be heat resistant to 120 degrees C, compared to 65 degrees C for epoxy options.

 So, if you’re looking for hard-wearing flooring for an industrial setting, in the food and beverage sector, or somewhere like a garage, PU flooring is probably a better option.

 You could be forgiven for thinking that, with such a durable nature, PU flooring would be better in every setting.
-But there are some situations where epoxy flooring is superior.
+But there are some situations where epoxy floor paint is superior.

 According to the website, epoxy flooring is a better choice in settings where you want a hard-wearing surface, but one that gives you greater control of the design and colour.
-Epoxy flooring comes in a much wider range of colours and finishes.
+Epoxy floor paint comes in a much wider range of colours and finishes.

 Make no mistake, it’s still a highly durable flooring option, even if it’s not quite as hard-wearing as PU flooring.
 This means you can use it in large-scale commercial environments, such as shopping centres, or even office buildings, where there will be a lot of footfall.

 Epoxy floors are also lighter than their PU counterparts, making them a more appropriate choice in areas where weight may be an issue.